Dr. Martin Luther King Jr. Park

 About the Location

-Established in 1961, this nearly 14-acre park is located on the near north side of Indianapolis, Indiana.
-It holds profound historical importance as the site where Senator Robert F. Kennedy delivered an impromptu speech on April 4, 1968, the night Dr. Martin Luther King Jr. was assassinated.
+Positioned on the near north side of Indianapolis sits a 14-acre green space with significant historical importance.
+Established in 1961, Dr. Martin Luther King Jr. Park holds a profound place in American history.
+This is where Senator Robert F. Kennedy delivered an impromptu speech on April 4, 1968 - the night Dr. King was assassinated.

-A central feature of the park is the Kennedy-King Landmark for Peace Memorial, dedicated in 1995.
-This moving sculpture, designed by Greg Perry and executed by Daniel Edwards, depicts Kennedy and King reaching out to each other across a divide.
+The heart of the park is the Kennedy-King Landmark for Peace Memorial, unveiled in 1995.
+This thought-provoking sculpture by Greg Perry and Daniel Edwards shows Kennedy and King reaching toward each other across a divide - a powerful visual metaphor that still resonates today.

-In 2018, the memorial received national recognition when it was designated as the Kennedy-King National Commemorative Site and included as part of the National Parks Service African American Civil Rights Network.
+In 2018, the memorial's significance received formal recognition when it was designated as the Kennedy-King National Commemorative Site and included in the National Parks Service African American Civil Rights Network.
+The thoughtfully designed memorial provides a meaningful way to help children (or adults) connect with civil rights history.

 All Features & Facilities